-Almost everyone can name their most embarassing moment.
-We all go through life and experience our own awkward moments.
-Most of the time, it’s not only once.
+Almost everyone can name their most embarrassing moment.
+We all go through life and experience our own awkward moments, and it doesn’t just happen once.
 When you’ve been embarrassed, it can be a struggle to move forward from the incident.

 Most of us don’t realize something, however.
 Our most embarrassing moment can actually be our turning point to a higher path.
 I want to share with you how I almost didn’t bounce back from one moment in particular, and how I found myself back on track after an awkward moment.